Blót: Lejre

 It has been noted that at the time of Thietmar's writing, Denmark had been nominally Christian for nearly 50 years and it is unlikely that large scale blót were still being performed at the end of the 10th century in Lejre.
-It has been further noted that Thietmar was determined to show the heathen Danes as being as ferocious and backwards as possible, using large numbers to show their barbarity.
+It has been further noted that Thietmar was determined to show the heathen Danes as being as ferocious and backward as possible, using large numbers to show their barbarity.
 He further potentially based his description on existing literature available to him, which formed part of a long tradition of supposing that heathens in general commonly sacrificed humans.
 Such sources would have allowed him to further dehumanise the Danish heathen population and depict them as evil.

 Uppsala

 The chronicler Adam of Bremen has described a blót being performed every 9 years at Temple at Uppsala in Sweden in Gesta Hammaburgensis ecclesiae pontificum, written in the mid 11th century CE: